-The monument was designed and sculpted by Joseph W. Urner of Maryland.
-It represents the Sprit of Alabama pointing the way forward while a wounded soldier passes a cartridge box to his comrade, representing the determination to continue the struggle.
+Joseph W. Urner of Maryland designed and sculpted the monument.
+It represents the Spirit of Alabama pointing the way forward.
+A wounded soldier passes a cartridge box to his comrade, representing the determination to continue the struggle.

 The monument stands where General Evander Law’s Alabama Brigade began their assault toward Little Round Top on July 2nd after a grueling 18 mile approach march.

 Alabama sent almost 6,000 men to Gettysburg with the Army of Northern Virginia.
 Most of them were in Law’s Brigade in the First Corps, O’Neal’s Brigade in the Second Corps, and Wilcox’s Brigade in the Third Corps.
 Alabama lost 2,249 casualties at Gettysburg. (see the States at Gettysburg)

 From the monument: